-- ▼ Support for Disaster-affected Areas through Fund-raising at Stores - ▼ FamilyMart participates in the Social Emergency Management Alliance (SEMA), Japan's first such initiative led by a corporation - ▼ Continued Support for Disaster-affected Areas
+- ▼ Support for Disaster-affected Areas through Fund-raising at Stores - FamilyMart participates in the Social Emergency Management Alliance (SEMA), Japan's first such initiative led by a corporation - ▼ Continued Support for Disaster-affected Areas

 FamilyMart has been appointed as "Designated Public Institution" by the Prime Minister in accordance with Article 2, item (v) of the Basic Act on Disaster Control Measures.
-Designated public institutions play important roles in efforts such as drafting disaster management operation plans, preventing disasters, and carrying out response measures and recovery efforts.
+Designated public institutions play important roles in efforts such as drafting disaster management operation plans, preventing disasters, and carrying out response measures and recovery efforts, and so take a variety of actions indicated in the following.